jagonmoy/Graph-Theory/README.md

   - #### [Finding Strongly Connected Components in a Directed graph](Applications%20of%20DFS/Concepts%20Related%20to%20DFS/Finding%20Strongly%20Connected%20Components%20in%20a%20Directed%20Graph/)

   - #### [Minimum Edges to make a Directed Graph Strongly Connected](Applications%20of%20DFS/Concepts%20Related%20to%20DFS/Minimum%20Edges%20to%20Make%20a%20Directed%20Graph%20Strongly%20Connected)

+  - #### [Given a directed weighted Graph where Each edge has a cost for redirecting and the graph represents a Ring , Redirect the Edges with minimum cost so that the Graph becomes strongly connected]

   - #### [Given a Directed Graph is it possible to visit all edges at least once in one single path ?
 Edges and vertices can be visited more than once](Applications%20of%20DFS/Concepts%20Related%20to%20DFS/Given%20a%20Directed%20Graph%20is%20it%20possible%20to%20visit%20all%20edges%20at%20least%20once%20in%20one%20single%20path.%20Edges%20and%20vertices%20can%20be%20visited%20more%20than%20once/)
   - #### [Longest Path in an Unweighted Directed Acyclic Graph using DFS and DP](Applications%20of%20DFS/Concepts%20Related%20to%20DFS/Longest%20Path%20in%20an%20Unweighted%20Graph%20Using%20DFS%20and%20DP/)